wal-z1/1CP-Avg/README.md

-# 📚 1CP S1 & S2 Semester Calculator
+# 1CP Semester Calculator

-## 🛠 About This Project

-This is a small web-based calculator designed to help organize and calculate your S1 and S2 module marks.
+A web-based tool for calculating S1 and S2 module marks.

- no backend or database involved.

-## 🔓 Open Source

-This project is open source and available for anyone to fork, improve, or build on.
-Feel free to use it as a starting point for your own tools or experiments.

-This was made with the help of AI and for learning purposes.

----

-Thanks for checking it out!
+**Development Note:** This project was created as a learning exercise using AI-assisted development methods and represents an experimental approach to coding rather than traditional programming
+(not really proud of in any way)

+open-source of a reason